solo-io/supergloo/docs/content/guides/role_based_api.md

 ---

 {{% notice note %}}
-Service Mesh Hub Enterprise is required for this feature.
+Gloo Mesh Enterprise is required for this feature.
 {{% /notice %}}

-At a high level, Service Mesh Hub manages control planes by translating networking policy configuration (`networking.smh.solo.io` CRD objects) into service-mesh-specific configuration.
-Each networking policy object _targets_ specified discovered mesh entities (represented by `discovery.smh.solo.io` CRD objects).
+At a high level, Gloo Mesh manages control planes by translating networking policy configuration (`networking.mesh.gloo.solo.io` CRD objects) into service-mesh-specific configuration.
+Each networking policy object _targets_ specified discovered mesh entities (represented by `discovery.mesh.gloo.solo.io` CRD objects).

-Service Mesh Hub's role-based API allows organizations to restrict access to policy configuration (i.e. creation, updating, and deletion of policy configuration objects) based on the roles of individual users, represented by a `Role` CRD.
-Similar to the Kubernetes RBAC model, Service Mesh Hub users are bound to one or more roles.
+Gloo Mesh's role-based API allows organizations to restrict access to policy configuration (i.e. creation, updating, and deletion of policy configuration objects) based on the roles of individual users, represented by a `Role` CRD.
+Similar to the Kubernetes RBAC model, Gloo Mesh users are bound to one or more roles.
 A user may create, update, or delete a networking policy if they are bound to at least one role that permits access for that policy.

 ## Roles

 The `Role` CRD structure allows for fine-grained permission definition.
-Because Service Mesh Hub's networking policies target different discovery entities
+Because Gloo Mesh's networking policies target different discovery entities
 (some combination of workloads, traffic targets, meshes, and virtual meshes), permissions for each networking policy CRD are represented by separate _scopes_.
 A bound user is permitted to configure a policy if and only if all actions (if applicable) and scopes present on the policy are permitted by the role.
 The semantics for whether actions or scopes are permitted are described below.